joaovictordesouzaduarte/mercadolibre_scrapper/README.md

 ![Project Architecture](image4.png)

 5. **Remove all remote objects**
-After test, it's good to clean up all temporary infrastructure that we've created.
-To do that, run the terraform's destroy command.
+After test, it's good to clean up all temporary infrastructure that we've created to make ensure that no one bills come in the next month.
+To do that, just run the terraform's destroy command and type "yes" when request.
    ```bash
    terraform destroy
    ```